Nepal Portable Handwashing 2020 Challenge

 - is robust, tamper proof, and built in Nepal using locally available materials.

 Already the requirement for handwashing in Nepal is increasing.
-Hands must be cleaned or washed before entering health and other facilities, public areas and offices.
-Schools, which were closed for most of 2020, have resumed and now require students and staff to wash their hands before starting lessons each day.
+Hands must be washed before entering health and other facilities, outreach health and dental programs, public areas and offices.
+Schools, which were closed for most of 2020-21, have resumed and now require students and staff to wash their hands before starting lessons each day.

 While the unit will be used initially in a range of community and outreach programs across Nepal, the potential is much broader as we look to working with families and communities who struggle to access clean running water in their daily lives and at community gatherings.